sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 *   **Benchmark Source**: The benchmark code is available in the [benchmarks/](https://github.com/sudorandom/kmcd.dev/tree/main/content/posts/2026/benchmarking-protojsonx/benchmarks/) folder.
 *   **Test Execution Command**:
     ```bash
-    go test -bench="." -benchmem -benchtime=5s -count=5 ./...
+    go test -bench=. -benchmem -benchtime=5s -count=5 > results.txt
     ```

-All benchmarks were run on an otherwise idle machine using a multi-run sequence to ensure statistical stability.
+All benchmarks were run on an otherwise idle machine using a multi-run sequence to reduce noise.
 All runs were performed on an AC-powered, thermally-settled machine to prevent thermal throttling or low-power state interference.
-The reported metrics (`ns/op`, `B/op`, and `allocs/op`) represent the averages returned by Go's benchmark runner across five independent iterations of 5-second runs.
-The JSON payloads use the same logical fields, types, and values, though the ProtoJSON and generic JSON implementations are not intended to be byte-for-byte semantic equivalents.
+The command writes the five raw runs for each benchmark to `results.txt`; the article tables report arithmetic means for `ns/op`, `B/op`, and `allocs/op` computed from those raw rows.
+For stricter statistical comparison, I would increase the run count and summarize with `benchstat`.

 I left `GOMAXPROCS` at Go’s default for this machine, which was 8.